juxor/afaq/markdown/secI1.md

 As we will discuss in [section I.3.3](secI3.html#seci33), socialisation is advocated to ensure the elimination of wage labour and is a common theme of all genuine forms of socialism.
-In theory at least, anarchist argue that state socialism does not eliminate wage labour, rather it universalises it.
+Anarchists argue that state socialism does not eliminate wage labour, rather it universalises it.
 In fact, state socialism shows that socialism is **necessarily** libertarian, not statist.
 For if the state owns the workplace, then the producers do not, and so they will not be at liberty to manage their own work but will instead be subject to the state as the boss.
 Moreover, replacing the capitalist owning class by state officials in no way eliminates wage labour; in fact it makes it worse in many cases.
-Therefore "socialists" who argue for nationalisation of the means of production are **not** socialists (which means that the Soviet Union and the other so-called "socialist" countries are **not** socialist nor are parties which advocate nationalisation socialist).
+Therefore "socialists" who argue for nationalisation of the means of production are **not** socialists (which means that the Soviet Union and the other so-called "socialist" countries were/are **not** socialist nor are parties which advocate nationalisation socialist).

 Indeed, attempts to associate socialism with the state misunderstands the nature of socialism.
 It is an essential principle of socialism that (social)